 This year we ran our Diversity in Advertising competition again, in partnership with the Mayor of London 🏆🏅

-In 2018, together with City Hall, we launched the inaugural Diversity in Advertising competition focusing on challenging attitudes around gender inequality and particularly the representation of women.
+In 2018, together with City Hall, we launched the inaugural Diversity in Advertising competition.
+It focuses on challenging attitudes around gender inequality and particularly the representation of women.
 In 2019 we asked entrants to submit campaigns which featured authentic representations of London’s Black, Asian or Minority Ethnic communities.